-If you had “government shutdown” on your 2020 bingo card...congrats.
-Lawmakers now have until December 18 to avoid one, after passing a one-week funding bill on December 11.
-Reminder: a shutdown = when Congress can’t agree on legislation to (even temporarily) fund operations for the next fiscal year.
+If you had "government shutdown" on your pandemic bingo card...congrats.
+The US is once again facing a (partial) government shutdown.
+Lawmakers have until October 1, 2021 to avoid it.
+Hint: a shutdown = when Congress can't agree on legislation to (even temporarily) fund operations for the next fiscal year.

 The deets that matter for your wallet: Shutting it down means closing nonessential gov offices – from ones that report economic stats to the agencies that process federally-backed mortgages.
 That puts a stop to a lot of important biz.
-(If you were wondering: yes, that could include some public health operations.)
+Including some public health operations.
+Yes, during a pandemic.

-Essential gov employees – like air traffic controllers and border protection workers – still do their jobs.
-But they may not get a paycheck until the shutdown ends.
-That can hurt their bank accounts...and maybe even the economy.
-Because when a portion of the workforce can’t afford to buy like normal, overall consumer spending (a big driver of economic growth) can drop.
+Essential gov employees – like air traffic controllers and border protection workers – still do their jobs, but may not get a paycheck until the shutdown ends.
+That hurts their bank accounts...and maybe even the economy.
+Because when a portion of the workforce can't afford to buy like normal, overall consumer spending (a big driver of economic growth) can drop.

 What you can do about it: Get your finances in the best position possible to ride out a potential government shutdown.
 A few tips:

-Save where you can.
-Extra cash in the bank can be a lifesaver when things get tough.
-Whether or not your job is likely to be affected by a shutdown, seeing hard times on the horizon is a good reminder to save what you can.
-Finding a few ways to spend less on your utility bills can be a good place to start.
+Feed your emergency fund.
+Extra cash on hand can be a lifesaver when you don't know when your next payday is.
+Whether or not your job is likely to be affected by a shutdown, seeing one on the horizon is a good reminder to set aside what you can.
+Try to work up to three to six months' worth of expenses, and put it in an easy-to-access savings account.

 Ask for help if you need it.
 If the shutdown affects your paycheck and you're struggling to keep up with your debt payments, talk to your lenders.
 They may be willing to give you a break.
 Ask directly, be honest about what you can realistically afford, and negotiate as best you can.

 Grocery-shop smarter.
-If parts of the US Department of Agriculture are OOO for a while, farmers may have a harder time getting the funds they need to plant more crops.
-That could lead to more expensive fruits and veggies for you down the line.
+While parts of the US Department of Agriculture are OOO, farmers may have a harder time getting the funds they need to plant more crops.
+That could lead to more expensive fruits and veggies for you.
 Pro tip: save the scraps for carrots, celery, garlic, and other produce – and regrow your own.

 Stay organized.
-A shutdown can delay home buying plans if employees who verify tax returns for the IRS or process loans for the Federal Housing Admin are sent home.
-If you’re ready to buy, keep all your docs in order while you wait (and double-down on tip #1 for extra credit).
-So you’re ready to close as soon as offices reopen.
+A shutdown can delay homebuying plans when employees who verify tax returns for the IRS or process loans for the Federal Housing Admin are sent home.
+If you're ready to buy, keep all your docs in order while you wait (and double-down on tip #1 for extra credit).
+So you're ready to close as soon as offices reopen.

 Related: How to Make Your Grocery Runs Count

-theSkimm: When Congress can’t figure out how the gov should spend its money, they shut down.
-Which creates more money problems.
+theSkimm: When Congress can't figure out how the gov should spend its money, they shut down.
+Which creates different money problems...like slower economic growth, missed paychecks, and higher food prices.
 If a government shutdown is on the way, do what you can to prep your finances.

 Say ‘hi’ to our weekly newsletter.
 Every Friday, we break down the news and info you need to make smarter money decisions.